Abortion in the United States: Telemedical abortion

-Eight states, including New York and California, have shield laws to enable physicians to remotely prescribe abortion medication to patients in states where abortion is banned, though as of 2025 this is being challenged by Texas and Louisiana.
+The FDA's action, coupled with the Dobbs decision, led many conservative states to seek new laws to ban citizens in their states from telemedical abortion, or seeking penalties from those that prescribe that medication from other states.
+As a result, eight states where telemedical abortion was legal passed shield laws shield laws to enable physicians to remotely prescribe abortion medication to patients in states where abortion is banned.
 In December 2024, 27% of clinician-assisted abortions were provided through telemedicine: 12% for patients in states without restrictions, 9% for patients in states where abortion was banned, 4% for patients in states with 6-week term limits, and 2% for patients in states with telehealth restrictions.